walkingriver/scout-law/chapters/ch10-cheerful.md

 ## Self Reflection

-1. **How do you handle stressful situations, and what does your reaction communicate to your team?**
+**1. How do you handle stressful situations, and what does your reaction communicate to your team?**

 - Are you setting a positive tone, or could your reaction be contributing to the team's stress?

-2. **Do you find it challenging to stay optimistic when facing setbacks?**
+**2. Do you find it challenging to stay optimistic when facing setbacks?**

 - What strategies could you adopt to maintain a more positive outlook during these times?

-3. **How often do you celebrate small wins, either your own or those of your team?**
+**3. How often do you celebrate small wins, either your own or those of your team?**

 - Could incorporating more acknowledgment of these smaller victories help improve the overall team morale?

-4. **Are you approachable as a leader?**
+**4. Are you approachable as a leader?**

 - Would team members feel comfortable sharing their concerns and challenges with you, and how might your demeanor be influencing this?

-5. **Have you noticed any team members who consistently display negativity?**
+**5. Have you noticed any team members who consistently display negativity?**

 - How might you help steer them toward a more positive attitude without coming across as dismissive of their concerns?